thmeitz/ksqldb-go/README.md

 ### Cobra example

-The All in one example shows basic usage of the `ksqldb-go` package.
+The `cobra` example shows basic usage of the `ksqldb-go` package.
 To run it, you need a `Kafka` runtime environment.

 The [Cobra](https://github.com/spf13/cobra) example shows basic usage of the `ksqldb-go` package and splits the different use cases into `Cobra` commands.